Residents of 8 states could qualify for up to $2,600 with this lender.

 Read our review to learn about the pros and cons of borrowing as well as what you’ll need to know if you decide to apply.

 |Requirements||Must have an active checking account, regular source of income and email address.|

 - Age 18 or older (19 in Alabama)

 - Active checking account

-Do you live in one of Jora's eligible states?Jora offers installment loans in the following 10 states only: Alabama, California, Delaware, Idaho, Missouri, New Mexico, North Dakota, South Carolina, Utah and Wisconsin.
+Do you live in one of Jora's eligible states?Jora offers installment loans in the following 8 states only: Delaware, Idaho, Missouri, New Mexico, North Dakota, South Carolina, Utah and Wisconsin.

 If you don’t live in one of those states, check out our guide on loan options by state to find a provider for you.

 How does an installment loan from Jora work?

 An installment loan from Jora allows you to borrow money to cover any type of expense.
 Jora offers loans between $500 to $2,600, although some states have varying minimum amounts.
 Unlike some other installment loan lenders, Jora doesn’t require you to have a set minimum income and doesn’t limit your income to what you earn from a job.
 If you have retirement, disability or unemployment checks, you may still qualify for a loan.

 The application process is quick, and you’ll know if you’ve been approved within minutes.
 Jora doesn’t charge fees for early or missed payments.
 Jora also offers its users a series of budget and career planning tools under its Allay program that can help you determine how you can shape your future financial situation.